Chad-Git1/Crazyflie-Single-Agent-/README.md

 Here are the steps we will be undertaking:

-1 - Build an environment simulating a
+1 - Build a core simulation environment
 2 - Build a reinforcement learning environment
 3 - Train the flight control algorithms
     - On Policy : PPO
     - Off Policy :
 4 - Collect statistics
 5 - Domain Randomization
 6 -